PSHoudini said 5 months ago 9/4/2011 8:23:32 PM EDT

 Keeping only the turtle and the sand.

-You may do so by any method you prefer, masking, pen tool, polygonal lasso tool.
+You may do so by any method you prefer, masking, pen tool, polygonal lasso tool - You decide.

 As long as you leave it as in the image below.